-If you’re a golfer, you know having the right equipment can make a huge difference in your game, but the best golf sunglasses, eyeglasses, and prescription sunglasses are an often-overlooked essential piece of performance-enhancing equipment.
+If you're a golfer, you know having the right equipment can make a huge difference in your game, but the best eyewear for golf is an often-overlooked essential piece of performance-enhancing equipment.
 Whether non-prescription or prescription, the best golf glasses feature high-quality lenses that improve visual acuity on the fairways and greens.
 Golfing eyeglasses use lightweight lenses that help you see subtle changes in terrain while golfing sunglasses and prescription sunglasses use technologically advanced tints and polarized treatments that cut glare and increase depth perception on the course by enhancing the visual contrast of greens and blues.
 Our collection includes the eyeglasses, sunglasses and prescription sunglasses we believe are the best available today for golf.

 While you might think you can hit the fairway with any old sunglasses or eyeglasses, the best golf glasses can improve your performance, safety, and enjoyment of the game.
-Let’s explore how golf sunglasses and eyeglasses outperform conventional glasses, so you’ll know what to look for when purchasing a new pair to help improve your golf game:
+Explore our FAQs related to how golf sunglasses and eyeglasses outperform conventional glasses, so you’ll know what to look for when purchasing a new pair to help improve your golf game:

+The best prescription glasses for golf include lightweight frames and lenses that come with 100% UV protection from the sun's harmful UVA and UVB rays, an anti-reflective coating to help reduce glare from bright sunlight on the green, and a comfortable fit.
+Top brands like Oakley and Nike make stylish, sport-specific prescription glasses and sunglasses for golf that are easy to wear throughout extended play, and provide optimal clarity.
 Golfers who routinely wear high-quality glasses point out—quite rightly—that visual acuity is essential on the golf course.
-Many feel that the right pair of glasses helps them see the breaks and grains of the green, and the lie of the ball and depth of the fairways.
+Many feel that the right pair of glasses helps them see the breaks and grains of the green, the lie of the ball and depth of the fairways.
 Golfing sunglasses and prescription sunglasses with precision polarized lenses and advanced lens and frame technology can cut glare, reduce eye strain, and keep debris out of your eyes, while maintaining a perfect, lightweight fit to help shave a few strokes off your game in challenging light situations.

 But even those who don't want to wear sunglasses while golfing—whether they believe glasses will set back their game, or because they've simply never worn glasses for golfing before—should consider this: 18 holes of golf will keep you outside for about five hours.
 You wouldn't step onto the green without sunscreen to protect your skin from UV rays, and your eyes deserve the same protection.
 If you don't want to putt wearing them, you can take them off for the stroke, and then put them back on.

-Whether you're in it just for the UV protection, you're thinking about trying a pair of glasses to improve your game for the first time, or you're looking to upgrade your existing pair, there's a lot to consider when it comes to golf-specific sunglasses.
+Whether you're considering golfing glasses for the UV protection, you're thinking about trying a pair of glasses to improve your game for the first time, or you're looking to upgrade your existing pair, there's a lot to consider when it comes to golf-specific sunglasses.
 One of the biggest deciding factors when narrowing down the perfect pair of sunglasses for you is the lens tint.

 Ideally, a good pair of golf sunglasses increases color contrast.
 The best golf lenses will also help colors appear more vibrant in low-light conditions, including early morning or evening.
 Science has not specifically shown that different tints or colors will improve your game, but it's fairly common knowledge that each tint affects your vision a little differently, and that each is best suited for different conditions.
 Why shouldn't this be relevant to golf?
 It's an outdoor sport, and lighting has a significant effect on how players see the ball.
 Some golf glasses come with easily interchangeable tinted lenses so that players can optimize their vision depending on conditions on the links.